 Civil society in international relations

-Austin holds an M.A., with honors, in International Relations from the Institut Barcelona d'Estudis Internacionals (IBEI) in Barcelona, Spain.
+Austin holds an MA with honours, in International Relations from the Institut Barcelona d'Estudis Internacionals (IBEI) in Barcelona, Spain.
 His thesis, titled “The Blurring of Insiders and Outsiders: The TPP Transparency Campaign”, examined the role of civil society in the negotiations of the Trans Pacific Partnership and was awarded Best Thesis of the graduating class of 2016.
-He received his B.A. in Political Science from Johns Hopkins University in Maryland, USA.
+He received his BA in Political Science from Johns Hopkins University (JHU) in Maryland, USA.
 Austin was also awarded the Congress-Bundestag Youth Exchange Scholarship by the U.S. Department of State in 2005.